ElDiabloRojo/eldiablorojo.github.io/_posts/2021-01-19-bias-lighting.md

 ---
 layout: post
-title: Bias Lighting, light up your life!
+title: Light up your life!
 ---

 Haven't got enough colour in your life?
 Enjoy flash gimmicks as much as I do?